utoni/nDPId/examples/README.md

 But you may use a [pre-trained model](https://drive.google.com/file/d/1KEwbP-Gx7KJr54wNoa63I56VI4USCAPL/view?usp=sharing) with `--load-model`.

-## py-flow-dashboard

-A realtime web based graph using Plotly/Dash.
-Probably the most informative example.

 ## py-flow-multiprocess

 Simple Python Multiprocess example spawning two worker processes, one connecting to nDPIsrvd and one printing flow id's to STDOUT.